Buying real estate in Abidjan?

 Can I own a house but not the land in Abidjan in 2026?

-As of early 2026, foreigners in Abidjan can own a building or apartment separately from the land through a co-ownership structure (buying into a legally established building) or by holding property rights via a long-term lease.
+As of early 2026, yes, foreigners in Abidjan can own a building or apartment unit separately from the land it sits on, most commonly through a co-ownership setup (buying an apartment in a registered building) or through a long-term emphyteutic lease that gives control over the land without perpetual ownership.

 Do rules differ by region or city for land ownership in Abidjan right now?